WHO WE ARE

 Madeleine Sturrock founded PanCathay Consulting Ltd in 2003.
 She has been active in China business for more than 30 years and has lived and worked in China (in Beijing and in Sichuan).
-She is a frequent visitor to China and has taken more than 200 companies and business representatives over the last 22 years.
+She is a frequent visitor to China and has taken more than 200 companies and business representatives over the past two decades.
 She makes regular visits to Beijing, Tianjin, Shanghai and Shandong.

 Madeleine began studying Chinese in 1979 and was awarded a post graduate diploma in Chinese in 1982, after which she moved to China to teach English and complete her studies.
 She completed a one year certificate in contemporary Chinese literature at Beijing University in 1987, as part of a British Council Scholarship scheme.
 In 1995 she obtained a Diploma in Management Studies in the UK.

 She was the senior staff member of the 48 Group from 1987 until 1990 and Deputy CEO of the UK’s China-Britain Business Council from 1991 until 2003.